Skidout/Jiffyedit/README.md

 ###  Mac:

-    Should be similar to Linux, but the shell script may not work.
+    Should be similar to Linux, but you may have to change where the plugins are located and change the working directory.
+If so, please do so using #ifdef and commit the change to this repo.

 ### Known bugs and tips: